[Note: A more complete discussion of this subject, updated in 2021, can be found in a later post.]

 Q: One of the most annoying of misused phases is “I COULD care less” when the meaning is really “I COULDN’T care less.”
 If I could, I’d outlaw it.
 Comment please?

 A: The idiomatic expression “I couldn’t care less” means “I’m completely uninterested” or “I’m utterly indifferent.”
 It first appeared in print in 1946 as the title of a book by Anthony Phelps about his experiences ferrying British aircraft during World War II, according to the Oxford English Dictionary.
 The expression has been used on both sides of the Atlantic since then.

-A shortened version, “I could care less,” has been gaining popularity in the United States since the 1960s.
-It has much the same meaning as the original expression plus an ironic twist.
+A shortened version, “I could care less,” has been gaining popularity in the since the 1960s.
+It has the same meaning as the original expression but without the negative.
 The OED’s first published reference comes from an article in the Seattle-Post Intelligencer in 1966.

-Although many people are disturbed by the abbreviated American idiom, it doesn’t bother me.
-It’s obviously intended ironically.
-The message, as I see it, is “I don’t even distinguish this by clearly identifying it as the thing I care least about in the world.”
+Although many people are disturbed by the abbreviated idiom, it doesn’t bother us.
+It may be intended ironically.
+The message, perhaps, is “I don’t even distinguish this by identifying it as the thing I care least about.”